rajatjoshi28/MovieInformationValidation/README.md

 Introduction:
 ---------------

-This Test Automation Framework is created using Java + Selenium Web Driver + TestNG.
+This Test Automation Framework is created using Java + Selenium Web Driver + TestNG + Page Object Model.
 It validates ReleaseDate and Country detail of given movie on Wikipedia and IMDB portals.
 *  refer global.properties file for required choice movie for validation
 *  Jenkins integration - refer to Jenkins directory for viewing screenshots of successful integration